 Change both your email and voice mail messages to let people know you will not be able to respond right away.
 Include the dates you will be gone as well as the contact information for the co-worker(s) who will be covering for you.

 And be sure to turn it off when you get back if you didn’t schedule that ahead of time.
-I am still getting OOO replies from people who were out for the holidays.

 If you use an instant messaging app at work, be sure that is turned off or paused too.